paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![NOW-UI main page](/images/hugo_themes/now-ui_main.png)](/images/hugo_themes/now-ui_main.png)

-By the main page you could say it's not only blog theme.
-Actual content is hidden somewhere where you should scroll and click, same with posts page.
-It have a lot of features which are not related to blog itself.
+By the main page, you could say it's not only a blog theme.
+The actual content is hidden somewhere where you should scroll and click, same with posts page.
+It has a lot of features which are not related to the blogging itself.

 ### Navigation

 [![NOW-UI tags page](/images/hugo_themes/now-ui_tags.png)](/images/hugo_themes/now-ui_tags.png)

-As all other pages, tags page have ridiqilous red banner on top, but under it is pretty tags list which is sorted by how many posts with each tag the blog have, which is the best possible sort in my humble opinion.
+Like all other pages, tags page have a ridiculous red banner on top, but under it is pretty tags list which is sorted by how many posts with each tag the blog have, which is the best possible sort in my humble opinion.

 ### Single page

 [![NOW-UI single post page](/images/hugo_themes/now-ui_single_post.png)](/images/hugo_themes/now-ui_single_post.png)

 It's better to see once for yourself.
-That big banner doesn't seem to be doing anything useful, but magically it adds importance to whatever written on it, and draws attention to the post title and description.
-Text is light and nice, and utilize black, white and red palette.
-No related articles list or links to previous article, however disqus comments are present.
+That big banner doesn't seem to be doing anything useful, but magically it adds importance to whatever written on it and draws attention to the post title and description.
+The text is light and nice, and utilize black, white and red palette.
+No related articles list or links to the previous article, however, Disqus comments are present.

 ---